In Exercises 69–74, solve each inequality and graph the solution set on a real number line. (x + 3)/(x - 4) ≤ 5

 Verified step by step guidance1

-Start by rewriting the inequality: \(x^2 - 9x + 20 < 0\).
+Start by rewriting the inequality: \(x^{2} - 9x + 20 < 0\).

 Factor the quadratic expression on the left side.
-Find two numbers that multiply to \$20\( and add to \)-9\(.
-This gives the factorization: \)(x - 4)(x - 5) < 0$.
+Look for two numbers that multiply to \$20\( and add to \)-9\(.
+This gives: \)(x - 4)(x - 5) < 0$.

 Determine the critical points by setting each factor equal to zero: \(x - 4 = 0\) and \(x - 5 = 0\), which gives \(x = 4\) and \(x = 5\).

-Use the critical points to divide the number line into three intervals: \((-\infty, 4)\), \((4, 5)\), and \((5, \infty)\).
-Test a point from each interval in the inequality \((x - 4)(x - 5) < 0\) to see where the product is negative.
+Use these critical points to divide the number line into three intervals: \((-\infty, 4)\), \((4, 5)\), and \((5, \infty)\).
+Test a value from each interval in the inequality \((x - 4)(x - 5) < 0\) to see where the product is negative.

 Based on the test results, write the solution set in interval notation, including only the intervals where the inequality holds true.